|

 · Use personal protective equipment (PPE) (see ES&H Manual Chapter 6620 Personal Protective Equipment Program) and other protective measures to ensure safety.

-3.2 Jefferson Lab Employees
+3.2 TJNAF Employees

 ·

-Undergo an initial, and when applicable periodic
+Undergo an initial, and when applicable,

-hazard-based medical evaluation to determine fitness for work.
+periodic hazard-based medical evaluation to determine fitness for work.

 · Seek medical attention for occupational illnesses and/or injuries.

-· Enforce medical monitoring requirements for workers who perform certain work and/or are exposed to certain hazard issues (e.g., high noise, radiation, welding, oxygen deficiency).
+· Enforce medical monitoring requirements for workers who perform certain work and/or are exposed to certain hazard issues (e.g., high noise, welding, oxygen deficiency).

-· Ensure that individuals who are injured, ill, or exposed to blood and/or other potentially infectious material receive prompt medical attention.
+· Ensure individuals who are injured, ill, or exposed to blood and/or other potentially infectious material receive prompt medical attention.

 · Ensure that regulatory changes and other information related to hazard issues are provided to Occupational Medicine.